benjamin-wilkins/treasure-in-hiding/ch-6.md

 "We'll need to extend it a bit," she said, "but apart from that it's great!"

 Throughout the rest of the morning, everyone was busy.
-Sam, Elsie and Max were extending the sleeping area to fill the full ditch, while Rose, John and Jessie were constructing another wigwam, but with 2 entrances, one of them to connect it to the other wigwam.
+Sam, Elsie and Max were extending the sleeping area to fill the full ditch, while Rose, John and Jessie were constructing another wigwam, but with two entrances, one of them to connect it to the other wigwam.

 They finished just before lunch.